travigd/documentation/http-api/3.0.0/security.md

 ---
-layout: docs
-title: "HTTP API: Security"
+title: "Security"
+section: "HTTP API"
+version: 3.0.0
 ---

 The Event Store supports security over HTTP.
 This document is meant as an introduction to how the security is implemented.